pytorch/tutorials/recipes_source/distributed_device_mesh.rst

 - `Distributed Communication Package - torch.distributed <https://pytorch.org/docs/stable/distributed.html>`__

 ..
-Setting up nccl communicators for distributed communication during distributed training could be challenging.
+Setting up the NVIDIA Collective Communication Library (NCCL) communicators for distributed communication during distributed training can pose a significant challenge.
 For workloads where users need to compose different parallelisms,
 .. users would need to manually set up and manage nccl communicators(for example, :class:`ProcessGroup`) for each parallelism solutions.
 This is fairly complicated and error-proned.
 .. :class:`DeviceMesh` can help make this process much easier.